Kurtability/My_C_Database_Application/README.md

 > GET a [9 8 7]

 ## An entry is termed simple if it’s values are only integers.
 It is otherwise general and described later.

+- General entry (mixed integer and key values)

+A general entry contains at least one value that is a key to another entry in the database.
+> SET a 1 2 ok
+> SET b 4 a 6 ok
+> LIST ENTRIES B[4a6] A[12]
+> SUM a 3
+> SUM b 13